johnofmars/mm-github-pages-starter/_pages/docs/lore.md

 ### Zhang Fei

-Zhang Fei was [a Chinese military general](https://en.wikipedia.org/wiki/Zhang_Fei) from the early 200s AD in the Three Kingdoms Guide.
+Zhang Fei was [a Chinese military general](https://en.wikipedia.org/wiki/Zhang_Fei) from the early 200s AD in the Three Kingdoms era.
 To use an alignment chart, he would be **Chaotic Evil**.
 "Zhang Fei is not a good person, he is not a good general, he's just good at killing." (also good at drinking.)

 ### Design Motifs